-I’ll continue to share my art and words here – roughly once a month and more often if time permits.
-But to allow more time to do this, after some pondering and prayer, I’ve decided to not have comments on for most of my posts.
+I’ll continue to share my art and words here – about every two to three weeks, and more often if time permits.
+But to allow more time to do this, after some pondering and prayer, I’ve decided to not have comments on for many of my posts.
 Also, most of my posts won’t be as long, as previous posts.

 I have appreciated and enjoyed exchanging comments with many friendly fellow bloggers.
 So thank you for all your lovely words, and kind comments.
 They have been quite positive, and often helpful and insightful.
 I didn’t really reckon on having so many comments, so it’s been kinda nice.
 For anyone starting a blog I would recommend having comments.
 It’s a rewarding experience and it may well suit the type of blog you want to have – and indeed is the usual practice for a blog!

 However, I don’t think my blog posts require comments for me to share my art and words, in a meaningful way.
 Also apart from time-wise, I find it sometimes emotionally difficult to keep up with so much social interaction..wanting to say the suitable response and try to be helpful and all that;

 I do try not to be anxious about this.